 - Obesity.
 Carrying excess kilos puts stress on joints, particularly your knees, hips, and spine.
 Obese people have a higher risk of developing arthritis.

 During the physical exam, your doctor will check the patient for swelling, redness, and warmth.
 The specialist will also want to see how well the patient can move his/her joints.
-Depending on the type of arthritis suspected, the doctor may suggest some laboratory tests which analyze blood, urine, and joint fluid.
-Further, the doctor may recommend imaging tests like X-rays, Computerized tomography (CT) scans, Magnetic resonance imaging (MRI) and ultrasound.
+Depending on the type of arthritis suspected, the doctor may suggest some laboratory tests that analyze blood, urine, and joint fluid.
+Further, the doctor may recommend imaging tests like X-rays, Computerized tomography (CT) scans, Magnetic resonance imaging (MRI), and ultrasound.

 Arthritis treatment focuses on relieving symptoms and improving joint function.
 The doctor may try several different treatments, or combinations of treatments, before determining what works best for the patient.
 The medications used to treat arthritis vary depending on the type of arthritis.
-Commonly used arthritis medications include analgesics (painkillers), non-steroidal anti-inflammatory drugs (NSAIDs) to reduce inflammation and pain, corticosteroids and other medications.
+Commonly used arthritis medications include analgesics (painkillers), non-steroidal anti-inflammatory drugs (NSAIDs) to reduce inflammation and pain, corticosteroids, and other medications.
 The doctor can also recommend physiotherapy and in some cases joint surgery to treat the painful condition.

-If you or your loved one are showing symptoms of arthritis, don’t waste time and do consult an orthopedic specialist who will accurately diagnose and treat this health condition.
+If you or your loved one are showing symptoms of arthritis, don’t waste time and consult an orthopedic specialist who will accurately diagnose and treat this health condition.